HaukeBartsch/redcapfs/readme.md

   -showToken
     	show existing token
 >
->
 > /Library/Filesystems/osxfuse.fs/Contents/Resources/load_osxfuse
 > ./redcapfs /tmp/EDC
 This is a secured access.
 Provide your pass phrase:
 Mounted!
 ```
-There will be two files in the created directory that contain basic information about the project you are connected to.
-One file represents the REDCap data dictionary the other the mapping of instruments to events or visits.
+After starting the application there will be two files in the created directory with basic information about the REDCap project.
+One file contains the REDCap data dictionary with all instruments and measures the other file contains the mapping of instruments to events or visits.

 ```
 > cd /tmp/EDC/